What Kind of Cancer is Sarcoma?

 Sarcomas are cancers that arise from the cells that hold the body together.
 They can occur in muscles, nerves, bones, fat, tendons, cartilage or other forms of connective tissues.

-“There are hundreds of different kinds of sarcomas, which come from different kinds of cells,” Dr. George Demetri, director of the Sarcoma and Bone Oncology Center at Dana-Farber Cancer Institute and Harvard Medical School, tells SurvivorNet.
+“There are hundreds of different kinds of sarcomas, which come from different kinds of cells,” Dr. George Demetri, director of the Sarcoma and Bone Oncology Center at Dana-Farber Cancer Institute and Harvard Medical School, previously told SurvivorNet.

-The word sarcoma refers to a large array of bone and soft tissue cancers; it is unknown what type of sarcoma Queen has been diagnosed with.
+The word sarcoma refers to a large array of bone and soft tissue cancers.
 Those are then further broken down into more specific forms of the disease, including:

 - Ewing’s sarcoma — Cancer that typically occurs in and around the bones, often in the arms or legs, or the bones of the pelvis.
 It most commonly occurs in children and young adults.